-- 1. Prepare program proposal, including agenda, activities and materials and budget (if requested) for NCDA approval. - 2.
+- 1. Prepare program proposal as instructed for NCDA approval. - 2.
 Contact presenters and obtain written agreement to participate in the PDI.
 Obtain audiovisual release, where appropriate.
-Submit to designated conference staff of NCDA executive director. - 3.
+Submit materials to designated conference staff or NCDA executive director. - 3.
 Notify conference staff of equipment and materials needs. - 4.
 Conduct workshop in accordance with approved proposal. - 5.
 If funding is requested, maintain record of approved expenses and submit vouchers and original receipts to NCDA president for approval.